rubyforgood/casa/README.md

 Thank you to [Scout](https://ter.li/h8k29r) for letting us use their dashboard for free!
 [<img src="https://user-images.githubusercontent.com/578159/165240278-c2c0ac30-c86f-4b67-9da6-e6a5e4ab4c37.png" width="400" height="400" />](https://ter.li/h8k29r)

-# Communication and Collaboration

-Most conversation happens in the #casa channel of the Ruby For Good slack.
-Get access [here](https://join.slack.com/t/rubyforgood/shared_invite/zt-21pyz2ab8-H6JgQfGGI0Ab6MfNOZRIQA).

-You can also open an issue or comment on an issue on GitHub and a maintainer will reply to you.

-We have a weekly team office hours / hangout on Tuesday 5-7pm Pacific time where we do pair/mob programming and talk about issues.
-Please stop by!
-(Zoom link in slack)

-We have a weekly stakeholder call with CASA stakeholders on Friday at 11:00am Pacific time where we show off progress and discuss launch plans.
-Feel free to join!
-(Zoom link in slack)

 Join info for all public meetings is posted in the rubyforgood slack in the #casa channel